pascalgrimaud/generator-jhipster-docker/README.md

 - Dockerfile for Automated build at [Docker Hub](https://hub.docker.com/)
 - Docker Compose file for using a Local SMTP Server with [MailDev](https://github.com/djfarrelly/MailDev/)
+- Docker Compose file for using NGinx as proxy server

 # Table of contents